jeeri2204/Serverless-URL-Shortner/index.md

 5. Then create the distribution.
 ![](Screenshot 2020-08-08 at 7.42.44 PM.png)

-6. Add the CDN endpoint +`/t` in the lamdba function environment variable APP_URL `url-shortener-create`
+6. Add the CDN endpoint +`/t` in the lambda function environment variable APP_URL `url-shortener-create`
 ![](Screenshot 2020-08-08 at 7.44.48 PM.png)